Thursday, November 12, 2009

 "Winning's fun and I think experiencing that is important.
 Little kids just don't have the physical or mental juice to win when the playing field is truly even.
 But kids also have to learn to lose.
 I'm a big believer that the most important lessons in life are learned when we lose."

+"Doesn't feel great, but we do learn.
 If it was the first time they tried a game and I thought they would enjoy it, I might lose to encourage them to continue trying.
 The second time at the game, I might not let them win."

 "When just learning a game I like to let them be successful at first.
 As we play more often, I like to let them experience both winning and losing so we can practice handling both situations."